 I’m unable to work due to medical quarantine or illness related to COVID-19.
-What benefits might I be entitled to?
+What benefits might I qualify for?

 State disability insurance pays short-term disability benefits to eligible individuals certified by a medical provider.
 If you have a full or partial loss of wages due to a non-work-related illness or injury, please file on the New York State Workers Compensation Board website.

-If you are outside New York, contact the Guild and we will help you investigate the benefits available in your state.
+If you are outside New York, contact the Guild.
+We will help you investigate the benefits available in your state.

 I’m unable to work because I am caring for an ill or quarantined family member with COVID-19.
-What benefits might I be entitled to?
+What benefits do I qualify for?

-You may be entitled to up paid time off if you have a full or partial loss of wages because you need time off work to care for a seriously ill family member.
+You may have an entitlement to use paid time off if you have a full or partial loss of wages because you need time off work to care for a seriously ill family member.
 To see if you qualify, access additional information on the New York State Paid Family Leave website.

 I’m sick or my family member is sick (or quarantined).
-Am I entitled to sick pay?
+Do I qualify for sick pay?

 The MBA does not provide for sick pay.
-Some writers may be covered by sick leave plans adopted by their employers.
-Such sick leave policies may be contained in your employment agreement or in a company’s personnel policy.
+Some writers might have sick leave plan coverage from their employers.
+You might find such sick leave policies in your employment agreement, or else in a company’s personnel policy.

 Some states and cities have enacted paid sick leave benefits.
-In New York, you are entitled to use Paid Sick Days if you are missing work because of illness.
+In New York, you have an entitlement to Paid Sick Days if you are missing work because of illness.
 To see if you qualify, access additional information on the New York State Paid Family Leave website.

-If you need to miss work for more than a week, you may also be eligible for Disability Benefits to replace some of the income you lose while you are not working.
+If you need to miss work for more than a week, you may also be eligible for Disability Benefits.
+These benefits can replace some of the income you lose while you are not working.
 To see if you qualify, access additional information on the New York State Workers Compensation Board website.

-I’ve lost my job because of COVID-19 and I want to know if I’m entitled to unemployment insurance.
-I’ve heard that writers are independent contractors, not employees, so we can’t qualify.
+I lost my job because of COVID-19, and I want to know if I can receive unemployment insurance.
+I’ve heard that writers are independent contractors, not employees, and we can’t qualify.